 \textbf{Keywords.} Tropical polynomials, factorization, rational factorization, $M$-convex, $L$-convex, generalized permutohedra, Legendre transform, Minkowski sum \\ \textbf{2010 MSC.} 13P05, 14T05, 52B20

 Consider the max-plus tropical algebra $(\R, \odot, \oplus)$, $a \odot b = a + b$, $a \oplus b = \max(a,b)$.
 A unit $f$ is a tropical polynomial inducing trivial regular subdivision of its Newton polytope $\newt(f)$.
 For a set of lattice polytopes $\S$ in $\R^n$, an $\S$-unit $f$ is a unit where $\newt(f)$ is a translation of some polytope in $\S$.
 We say that an $n$-variate polynomial $f$ is $\S$-factorizable if it equals a product of $\S$-units.
-The set of $\S$-factorizables $\NS$ is a monoid.
+The set of $\S$-factorizable polynomials $\NS$ is a monoid.
 Deciding if a given polynomial $f$ is $\S$-factorizable is an instance of the classic factorization problem in tropical geometry~\cite{Maclagan15,Speyer09}, which remains open except for univariate polynomials \cite{grigg2007factorization,kim2005factorization}.
-By the Cayley trick \cite{Sturmfels94}, this problem is equivalent to deciding if a given regular subdivision $\Delta_f$ is mixed with respect to some sequence of polytopes in $\S$.
-Computing and enumerating regular mixed subdivisions is a central problem polyhedral geometry \cite{detriangulations}, however, this problem too seems open.